colyseus/docs/docs/server/room.md

 ## Client

 The `client` instance from the server-side is responsible for the **transport** layer between the server and the client.
-It should not be confused with the [`Client` from the client-side](/client/client/), as they have completely different purposes!
+It should not be confused with the [`Client` from the client-side SDK](/client/client/), as they have completely different purposes!

 You operate on `client` instances from [`this.clients`](#clients-client), [`Room#onJoin()`](#onjoin-client-options-auth), [`Room#onLeave()`](#onleave-client-consented) and [`Room#onMessage()`](#onmessage-type-callback).